Ali-Ch-001/Monopoly/README.md

 ## Usage

-   Step 1: Make Sure Terminal is at Size 172x40.
+- Step 1: Ensure your terminal window is set to a size of 172x40.
-   Step 2: Keep All The Files As It IS In a Single Folder.
+- Step 2: Keep all the files in the repository as they are in a single folder.
-   Step 3: Navigate to Monopoly Folder from the terminal Step 4: Run Make Command from the terminal.
+- Step 3: Navigate to the Monopoly folder from the terminal:
+- Step 4: Run the make command from the terminal to compile the game.
-   Step 5: Enjoy The Game.
+- Step 5: Enjoy the game!
+Run the compiled executable